 In sum, the pension system was deliberately structured in a way that allowed it to be gamed and permitted maximizing both salaries and pensions while minimizing contributions.
-No wonder, then, that NJEA President Michael Johnson said in 1998: "Our excellent pension system . . . [is] the result of hard-fought legislation and politics."
-31
+No wonder, then, that NJEA President Michael Johnson said in 1998: "Our excellent pension system . . . [is] the result of hard-fought legislation and politics."34

 "Cadillac" Active Employee Health Benefits.
 Like teacher salaries, employee health benefits are negotiated on a multiyear basis and provide inexorable upward pressure on local school district budgets.
 All active education employees are provided exceptionally generous and exceedingly costly health coverage.
 The Study Commission found that these employees get coverage "at platinum-plus levels rarely found in the private sector."
-New Jersey's public-sector health plans cover an average of 96 percent of the total cost (meaning out-of-pocket costs for the employee are a mere 4 percent) compared with an average of 90 percent for Affordable Care Act Platinum Plans and 80 percent for Gold Plans.
-33 to pay a relatively low 17.7 percent of their premiums compared with the nationwide private-sector average of 25 percent.34 Before the 2011 law, employees paid far less than 17.7 percent, and most paid nothing at all.35 When looking at the overall cost to employees, the Study Commission found that the total cost for family health benefits coverage averaged \$30,322, of which the employee paid \$6,365 in premiums and out-of-pocket expenses, with New Jersey taxpayers picking up the remaining \$23,957.36
+New Jersey's public-sector health plans cover an average of 97 percent of the total cost (meaning out-of-pocket costs for the employee are a mere 3 percent) - the highest percentage of any government healthcare system in the nation.
+This compares with an average of 90 percent for Affordable Care Act Platinum Plans and 80 percent for Gold Plans.

 Yet these employees must pay only a relatively small portion of the plans' actual costs.
-Even after the employee contribution increases mandated by the 2011 reform law (now expired), active employees had